 Conclusion

-Give these drills a try — they might help you more than you think!
-Remember to have a good posture, and try to get the club shaft parallel to the toe line halfway into the backswing.
+When it comes to the takeaway, remember to have a good posture, and try to get the club shaft parallel to the toe line halfway into the backswing.
+This will put you in good position for the rest of the swing.

 Thanks for reading.
 Are you struggling with the takeaway in your swing?
 Feel free to drop any questions or feedback in the comment section below.